Shilo/bongo-cat-catnip-mod/README.md

 [![Bongo Cat Logo](CatnipMod/Assets/BongoCat/CatnipMod/logo.png)](https://github.com/Shilo/bongo-cat-catnip-mod/)

-Catnip-infused mod that brings out [Bongo Cat](https://store.steampowered.com/app/3419430/Bongo_Cat/)'s zoomies and purrs.
+> Catnip-infused mod that brings out [Bongo Cat](#bongo-cat-game)'s zoomies and purrs.
 Includes quality of life features and fixes.
 Free, safe, and no cheats.

+This mod extends the [Bongo Cat](#bongo-cat-game) game with additional features and improvements by modifying the game's code while it runs, without changing the original game files.

 ## Features